 The Community’s Need for Funding

-Describe how this grant will meet the needs of the community(ies) (i.e., the communities located within the geographic boundary(ies)) that has an inability to draw on other initial sources of funding to carry out environmental assessment or remediation, and subsequent reuse in the target area(s) because of the small population and/or low-income of the community.
+Describe how this grant will meet the needs of the community(ies) (i.e., the communities located within the geographic boundary(ies)) that has an inability to draw on other sources of funding to carry out environmental assessment or remediation, and subsequent reuse in the target area(s) because of the small population and/or low-income of the community.

 Threats to Sensitive Populations

-Applicants are encouraged to use EPA's EJScreen Tool (or other EJ-focused geospatial mapping tools) to gain a better understanding of the communities that may be adversely and disproportionately affected by environmental or human health harms and risks.
+Applicants are encouraged to use EPA's EJScreen Tool (or other EJ-focused geospatial mapping tools) to better understand the communities that may be adversely and disproportionately affected by environmental or human health harms and risks.
 Applicants can include data from EJScreen in the Narrative to help characterize and describe the target area(s) and its community(ies).
 Data from other sources (e.g., studies, census, and third-party reports) can also be included to give a more complete picture of the impacted communities and populations.
-For more information on using EJScreen data in your Brownfields Grant application, please refer to the FY24 FAQs and a recorded demonstration available on EPA’s Brownfields Program website.
+For more information on using EJScreen data in your Brownfields Grant application, please refer to the FY25 FAQs and a recorded demonstration available on EPA’s Brownfields Program website.

-Applicants are also encouraged to use the Climate and Economic Justice Screening Tool (CEJST) to identify whether their priority site(s) is located within a disadvantaged census tract, for purposes of Justice40.
-For more information on using CEJST data in your Brownfields Grant application, please refer to the FY24 FAQs.
+Applicants are also encouraged to use the Climate and Economic Justice Screening Tool (CEJST) to identify whether their priority site(s) is located within a disadvantaged community, for purposes of Justice40.
+For more information on using CEJST data in your Brownfields Grant application, please refer to the FY25 FAQs.

 Health or Welfare of Sensitive Populations

 Identify sensitive populations in the target area(s).
-Describe the health or welfare issues of such groups and discuss how this grant and reuse strategy/projected site reuse(s) will address those issues and/or will facilitate the identification and reduction of threats to the health or welfare of such groups.
+Describe the health or welfare issues of such groups and discuss how this grant and reuse strategy/projected site reuse(s) will address those issues and/or help identify and reduce threats to the health or welfare of such groups.

 Greater Than Normal Incidence of Disease and Adverse Health Conditions

-Describe how this grant and reuse strategy/projected site reuse(s) will address, or facilitate the identification and reduction of, threats to populations in the target area(s) that suffer from a greater-than-normal incidence of diseases or conditions (including cancer, asthma, or birth defects) that may be associated with exposure to hazardous substances, pollutants, contaminants, or petroleum.
+Describe how this grant and reuse strategy/projected site reuse(s) will address, or help identify and reduce, threats to populations in the target area(s) that suffer from a greater-than-normal incidence of diseases or conditions (including cancer, asthma, or birth defects) that may be associated with exposure to hazardous substances, pollutants, contaminants, or petroleum.

 Environmental Justice